While fully automated deployment is a great goal, there are times when a human needs to be involved in the deployment process. For instance:

 When a deployment is executing and a manual step is encountered, the deployment will show a status of Waiting.
 An interruption will appear at the top of the deployment summary.

-You can click show details to view the instructions.
+You can click Show details to view the instructions.

-If you are in the team of users that can take responsibility for the interruption, you’ll also be able to assign the interruption to yourself by clicking ASSIGN TO ME.
-Note: interruptions can only be assigned to one person at a time to prevent two people from accidentally performing the manual step.
+If you are in the team of users that can take responsibility for the interruption, you’ll also be able to assign the interruption to yourself by clicking Assign to me.

 When the interruption has been assigned to you, you can then perform the action in the instructions, and then choose to either Proceed (allow the deployment to continue) or Abort (fail and stop the deployment from continuing):